 (Why wouldn't they self-identify as lesbians?
 Because that concept does not exist in the world of Ash and Huntress.
 They're fantasy novels set in an alternate world where there is no word to describe same-sex relationships, because they are not considered abnormal.
 Things that are normal become default and are not marked as other or called out as exceptional.
 Their love is not "gay love,"; it is love.)

-But the whole question was: “do you consider yourself to write ‘lesbian’ books, or books that happen to be about lesbians?”
-Putting aside the debate about what a “lesbian book” is,2 my answer is no, I don’t consider myself to write “lesbian” books, but nor do I believe I write books that happen to be about lesbians.
+But the whole question was: "do you consider yourself to write 'lesbian' books, or books that happen to be about lesbians?"
+Putting aside the debate about what a "lesbian book" is, ((Or, are "lesbian books" books written by lesbians?
+If so, my books do qualify, because I identify as a lesbian.
+But there are so many books about lesbian characters that aren't written by lesbians, and vice-versa, that I don't believe this is the right definition.)) my answer is no, I don't consider myself to write "lesbian" books, but nor do I believe I write books that happen to be about lesbians.

 Secondly, the idea that a book could be about a person who happens to be a lesbian doesn't work for me.
 I know that plenty of readers are seeking books featuring minority characters but aren't about the experience of being a minority, and sometimes those books are identified with the "happens to be" tag.
 (E.g., "This is about an awesome demon/werewolf hunter who happens to be Asian!")
 But I don't believe that sexual orientation (or race) just "happens to be" to anyone.
 I think it's very deeply ingrained in a person's whole being, and it is in all of my characters.
 I have read books in which a character's minority identity feels tacked on as a "happens to be," and those books disappoint me.
 (No, I won't name them.)